murex/EventStormingJournal/_posts/2022-09-01-why-would-you-want-to-run-a-big-picture-event-storming.markdown

 Big Picture Event Storming puts _everyone_ together to define a "Rough Up-Front Design" in 2 days.

-*   Big Picture Event Storming is not trying to do everything right the first time.
-Instead, it acknowledges that it's better to start with a rough design and improve from there.
+*   **Big Picture Event Storming is not trying to do everything right the first time**.
+Instead, it acknowledges that **it's better to start with a rough design and improve from there**.
-*   Big Picture Event Storming is not discovering everything as we go.
-Instead, it acknowledges that a bit of up-front thinking might save us a lot of time down the road.
+*   **Big Picture Event Storming is not discovering everything as we go**.
+Instead, it acknowledges that **a bit of up-front thinking might save us a lot of time down the road**.
-*   Big Picture Event Storming works best when followed with incremental and emergent design:
+*   **Big Picture Event Storming works best when followed with incremental and emergent design**:
   *   To continuously steer the codebase towards the agreed architecture vision
   *   While leaving options open.

 We should also re-run the Big Picture Event Storming from time to time to update the vision.

 Compared to traditional architecture, Big Picture Event Storming features unique benefits:

-1. Everyone will feel engaged and responsible for the decisions made during the event.
+1.  **Everyone will feel engaged and responsible for the decisions made during the event.**
-2. Thanks to face-to-face communication, the workshop grows common knowledge of the problem.
+2. Thanks to face-to-face communication, **the workshop grows common knowledge of the problem.**
 3. The workshop triggers open and honest communication between everyone involved.
-As a result, everybody gets a clear status of where we all stand.
+As a result, **everybody gets a clear status of where we all stand**.

 Ultimately, Big Picture Event Storming impacts the users' lives sooner!